serviejs/popsicle/README.md

 #### Transportation Layers

-Creating a custom transportation layer is just a matter creating an object with `open`, `close` and `use` options set.
+Creating a custom transportation layer is just a matter creating an object with `open`, `abort` and `use` options set.
 The open method should set any request information required between called as `request.raw`.
-Close must abort the request, and `open` must **always** resolve.
-Use can be set to an empty array if no plugins should be used by default.
-It's recommended to keep `use` set to the defaults, or as close as possible.
+Abort must abort the current request instance, while `open` must **always** resolve the promise.
+You can set `use` to an empty array if no plugins should be used by default.
+However, it's recommended you keep `use` set to the defaults, or as close as possible using your transport layer.

 ## TypeScript